For a Change Program

 The program brings toys and play opportunities to children from economically disadvantaged families, easing the financial burden on parents while nurturing childhood joy and development.

-Donating gently used toys not only supports children in need but also prevent usable toys from ending up in landfills.
+We collect the toys from previous owners, sort them, and distribute them to underprivileged children living on the streets, in slums, orphanages, and rural villages.
+This initiative promotes pro-environmental action, donating gently used toys not only supports children in need but also prevents usable toys from ending up in landfills.

 What Impact we made through our programs